-Best guns in Apex Legends Season 5: Ultimate weapon tier list | Dexerto.com
+Apex Legends Season 7 ultimate gun & weapon tier list - Dexerto

-Instead, the devs decided to tweak the gun pool, due to the fact they think they’ve found a “sweet spot” in regards to weapons.
-The headlining change was the Peacekeeper, which was rotated into care packages in Season 5.
+The Prowler has headed the other way.
+It received beefed up stats as a trade for its move into drops, while the Hemlok, L-STAR, Sentinel, HAVOC, and Triple Take were tweaked.

-The Mastiff went the other way heading into the new content update, after copping a handful of nerfs to balance it out.
-The Longbow, Wingman, and Havoc were all nerfed too, while Light picks the Alternator and RE-45 got small buffs.
+The Wingman and RE-45 also got a bit of love in Season 7, in the form of new hop-up the ‘Quickdraw Holster.’
+This new gun hop-up reduces hip-fire spread, and speeds up ADS.
+The Selectfire Receiver was removed at the same time.

-With those changes in mind, here is Dexerto’s ultimate tier list for Season 5, including which guns you should take every time you see them, and which you should leave in the loot bin — without further ado, here's the list:
+With these changes in mind, here is Dexerto’s ultimate tier list for Season 7, including which guns you should take every time you see them, and which you should leave in the loot bin — without further ado, here’s the list:

 Devotion — Care Package Heavy Machinegun